Visconti Rocca (Castell'Arquato): History

 Later, the Visconti returned to Castell'Arquato with Azzone, who built the town walls.
 One of its doors towards the valley (the 'Porta di Sasso') still exists today.
-The Rocca was probably initiated in 1342 and completed in 1347 by Luchino Visconti.
+Luchino Visconti probably initiated the Rocca in 1342 and completed it in 1347.

 Description

 The Rocca has an L-shape, a plan unique in the Piacenza area.
-It consists of two separated parts.
-A rectangular enclosure is arranged on the lower level of the steeply sloping ground.
-A smaller section, also rectangular but higher is placed perpendicular to the first.
+It consists of two separate parts.
+A rectangular is on the lower level of the steeply sloping ground.
+A smaller and higher enclosure is placed perpendicular to the first.

 The two enclosures have quadrangular towers at each corner, oriented along the four cardinal points.
-The keep, 35 m tall, is the only tower completed with four walls and interior rooms on its floors, while the others lack the wall on the side internal to the Rocca.
+The keep, 35 m tall, is the only tower completed with four walls and interior rooms on its floors, while the others lack a wall on the side internal to the Rocca.
 The keep faces the Castell'Arquato civic square, surrounded on two different sides by the apses of the romanesque collegiate and the Palazzo del Podestà.